 Few gaming enthusiasts and industry pundits were surprised when Sony announced their PS4 Pro console at an event in New York this September, as rumours about the console (previously known as the PS4 Neo) had been doing the rounds online for months before Sony’s announcement.

 The machine’s specs were in line with what many expected, with one glaring omission: the console wouldn’t feature an ultra-high definition or 4K Blu-Ray drive, coming instead with a standard Blu-Ray drive just like the vanilla PS4.
-This seems surprising given that Sony’s PS3 was the first console to feature a Blu-Ray drive back in 2006, and it seems odd for Sony not to embrace the latest hardware standard… But the Japanese company just pointed out that it expects most users to go for steaming video instead from services like Netflix, which the PS4 Pro can display in glorious 4K.
+This seems surprising given that Sony’s PS3 was the first console to feature a Blu-Ray drive back in 2006, and it seems odd for Sony not to embrace the latest hardware standard… But the Japanese company just pointed out it expects most users to go for streaming video instead from services like Netflix, which the PS4 Pro can display in glorious 4K.

 But rival Microsoft was quick to point out the omission of a 4K Blu-Ray drive to fans, with the company’s Xbox Team responding to Sony’s PS4 Pro announcement with a tweet listing all the features of their new Xbox One S console, including, of course, its 4K Blu-Ray drive.
 More recently, though, Microsoft has also been suggesting that the PS4 Pro (which will be released on November 10) will simply not be powerful enough to run video games in true 4K resolution.